chrisgonzalez/MSS-Code-Guidelines/README.md

 ```

 #### <a name="css-structure"></a> Structure
-Separate structural properties from visual properties using scoped mixins.
-This will allow us to easily swap visual appearance of elements without needing to override css definitions, and helps us think about skinning properties vs layout properties.
-This format also serves as a self-documenting table of contents.
+Separate structural properties from visual properties using scoped @includes.
+This will
+allow us to easily swap visual appearance of elements without needing to override css

-For this to work, define a mixin within a class definition.
-Immediately after, include the mixin.

-This may seem redundant, however, it helps us think about skinning properties vs layout properties.
+definitions, and helps us think about skinning properties vs layout properties.
+In the
+example below, we've also added global flags to toggle structure + visual styles (helps
+with a sanity check on the entire scss codebase).

+For this to work, define global @mixins for visual and structure styles, then use @includes in each scoped block of SCSS.

 ```sass
 // Color Vars